-Bugs or us Pest Control we are able to use our Testo 882 thermal camera it has a resolution of 320 X 240 which gives a camera over 78000 measuring points on the screen we looked at, realistically this camera has a minimum resolution of a thermal camera that should beat used during a termite inspection.
+Bugs or us Pest Control are able to use our Testo 882 thermal camera during a termite inspection or pre purchase timber pest inspection.
+This camera has a resolution of 320 X 240 which gives a camera over 78000 measuring points.
+Realistically in our opinion this camera has a minimum resolution of a thermal camera that should be used during a termite inspection.
 When using a thermal camera on a termite inspection or pre-purchase inspection we are looking for thermal anomalies that can be detected by the thermal camera.
-A thermal anomaly can be caused by several things such as moisture leaks, termite mudding or bibuac in a wall cavity commonly and incorrectly called sub nests and even insulation that is not in contact with the ceiling. when an anomaly is detected it is our job to then determine the reason for this, this may be done by a simple visual inspection, the use of other tools and or a last resort of an invasive inspection.
+A thermal anomaly can be caused by several things such as moisture leaks, termite mudding or a bibuac in a wall cavity or ceiling.
+When an anomaly is detected it is our job to then determine the reason for this, this may be done by a simple visual inspection or the use of other specialist tools and or a last resort, an invasive inspection.

 What are the benefits of using a thermal camera?

-The benefits of a thermal camera is that we were able to get a picture of the whole exposed wall or ceiling compared to someone using a moisture metre which only has or gets a reading on where they place the moisture meter which is not all over the wall and very rarely on the ceiling where if the weather conditions are correct moisture leaks can be detected which becomes very relevant in a pre-purchase inspection and handy information for a general home owner having a termite inspection done.
+The benefits of a thermal camera is that we were able to get a picture of the whole exposed wall or ceiling compared to someone using a moisture metre.
+An inspector only using a moisture meter will only get a reading on where it is placed, which is not all over the wall and very rarely on the ceiling.
+Water leaks on the roof can be detected after recent rain which becomes very relevant in a pre-purchase inspection and handy information for a general home owner having a termite inspection done.

 It should be understood that a thermal camera is only one inspection tool, all tools they have their limitations but also their advantages and with the use of a quality thermal camera we can provide a broader more comprehensive assessment of the condition of the building we inspect.

-The reason resolution is important he's much the same as when you use a normal camera if you want to make a poster and you use a 12 megapixel camera you will get a very nice poster but if you only use a camera that has 3 megapixels the poster will look very blurry this relates to a thermal camera in the way that the higher the resolution be clear up the picture we will get of the slightest thermal anomaly. an explanation of this would be that the camera we use has 78000 measuring points where someone may be using a camera that only has a resolution of 120 X 120 and will only have 14000 measuring points therefore it will require much more extreme differences for it to give an accurate image to the technician.
+The reason resolution is important he’s much the same as when you use a normal camera if you want to make a poster and you use a 12 megapixel camera you will get a very nice poster but if you only use a camera that has 3 megapixels the poster will look very blurry.
+This relates to a thermal camera as the better the resolution the better chance you have of detecting the slightest thermal anomaly.
+An explanation of this would be that the camera we use has 78000 measuring points where someone may be using a camera that only has a resolution of 120 X 120 and will only have 14000 measuring points therefore it will require much more extreme differences for it to give an accurate image to the technician.